abdulwaheed76/practices/README.md

 2. Inform again on your return (to manager and team)
 3. Do not be absent at the scheduled meeting times unless special permission is given

+## Blockers
+1. If you ever get into blockers (e.g PM tool not running, system crash for more than 5 minutes, or any other disability for more than 5 minutes), ANYthing that limits you to work, you should message (and call if no timely reply/he is busy) your manager at your earliest.
+2. If you do not inform AND get an acknowledgment from manager (that he knows about it), it will be considered that you were not working that time.
+Ie work hours will not be considered.

 Links: [online-remote-groups](#online-remote-groups), [remote-collaboration](#remote-collaboration)